PierreBesson/jhipster-microservices-docker/README.md

 - Boot up the database by extending src/main/docker/prod.yml
 - (Bonus) Use log_driver to forward database logs to ELK through syslog

-## Future
-- Think about automating deployment to cloud platforms (AWS, Cloudfoundry, etc...) and orchestration on multiple hosts (Docker Swarm ?).